adityasissodiya/advanceWirelessNetworks/README-container.md

 make check
 ```

-## VS Code Dev Container

-1. Install the "Dev Containers" extension.
-2. Open the repo folder in VS Code.
-3. Run **Reopen in Container**.
-The container builds ns-3.40 and mounts your repo at `/work`.

-## CI

-GitHub Actions workflow: `.github/workflows/ns3-3.40-ci.yml`
-It builds the container and runs `scripts/ci_smoke.sh` inside it.

 ## Notes

-- **GUI tools (NetAnim):** optional; set `--build-arg BUILD_NETANIM=true` on `docker build`.
+- **GUI tools (NetAnim):** optional for docker container, off by default; set `--build-arg BUILD_NETANIM=true` on `docker build`.
 Using NetAnim inside a container requires X forwarding or copying generated XML out to the host and opening it natively.
+It's a hassle and it's better to use NetAnim natively.
 - **Python bindings:** Exposed via `PYTHONPATH=$NS3_DIR/build/bindings/python`.
 If you change the ns-3 build directory, update `scripts/setup_env.sh` accordingly.
 - **Version guard:** `scripts/ns3-check.sh` confirms you’re actually on ns-3.40.